English Plantain

 Cultivation: Typical growing conditions are full sunlight and a mesic to dry soil that is somewhat heavy and contains clay.
 This plant also occurs partial sunlight (in which case the foliage becomes somewhat taller and larger) and other kinds of soil.
 It withstands regular mowing and some trampling.

-Range & Habitat: English Plantain is a common plant that occurs in every county of Illinois (see Distribution Map).
+Range & Habitat: The adventive English Plantain is a common plant that occurs in every county of Illinois (see Distribution Map).
 It is native to Eurasia.
-Habitats include lawns, cracks in pavement, vacant lots, fallow fields, and roadsides.
-It prefers disturbed areas and has not invaded natural areas to any significant extent.
+Habitats include lawns, cracks in pavement, vacant lots, fallow fields, grassy paths, and roadsides.
+This plant prefers highly disturbed areas and it has not invaded natural areas to any significant extent.

 Photographic Location: A vacant lot in Urbana, Illinois, where a gas station used to be located.

 Comments: English Plantain fits the public's stereotype of a weed pretty well; it is quite common in lawns.
-There are several plantain species in Illinois, both native and adventive.
+There are several plantain species in Illinois, both native and introduced.
 Compared to many other plantains, English Plantain has leaves that are more narrow and flowering spikes that are shorter.
-For example, its leaves are more narrow than the broad-leaved plantains, Plantago rugelii and Plantago major, and its flowering spikes are shorter than than other narrow-leaved plantains, such as Plantago virginica and Plantago aristata.
-The adventive species Plantago media (Hoary Plantain) is quite similar in appearance to English Plantain, but its flowering spikes are more narrowly cylindrical and its leaves a little wider than those of the latter.
+For example, its leaves are more narrow than the broad-leaved plantains, Plantago rugelii and Plantago major, and its flowering spikes are shorter than other narrow-leaved plantains, such as Plantago virginica and Plantago aristata.
+The adventive species Plantago media (Hoary Plantain) is quite similar in appearance to English Plantain, but its flowering spikes are more narrowly cylindrical and it has wider leaves.
 However, Hoary Plantain apparently doesn't occur in Illinois.

 Return